 These links are maintained through virtual or face-to-face meetings, telephone consultations and email support.

-The school is part of the Billingshurst Locality, which supports the work of Special Educational Needs and Disabilities Coordinators (SENDCo) in supporting the schools' further development of inclusive practices and training for staff.
+The school is part of the Billingshurst Locality, which supports the work of Special Educational Needs and Disabilities Coordinators (SENDCo) in supporting the schools' further development of inclusive practices and training for staff through termly SEND Hub network meetings.